April 14, 2018

 QUESTION: Does stretching affect power performance?

 EXPERT’S RESPONSE: Stretching after strength training is a trifle, performing which you can get an unexpected, but even more pleasant effect.
 After a hard workout, stretching removes downtroddenness and significantly relieves muscle pain.
 It best stimulates the regenerative processes.
 Also, even though it’s hard to believe, stretching promotes more efficient muscle growth.
 To explain the effect of stretching on muscle growth, refer to the scientific term fascia.
 Fascia, roughly speaking, is a film that envelops all our internal organs, including muscle fibers.
 When performing a set of exercises for stretching, after strength training, the fascia stretches, thereby providing more space for blood circulation.
 Muscles become loose, unlimited, gaining more free space for growth.
+More information about it you can find here.

 Stretching has a huge impact on the recovery process.
 Stretching allows the muscles, after intense loads in training, rather return to a normal, calm state.
 When the muscle is stretched, the microtraumas are completely filled with blood, which contributes to the speedy recovery.
 In general, in order to stimulate recovery processes, stretching is recommended not only after training, but also on non-training days.
 After a workout, it is best to do static stretching, avoiding sudden movements and jerks.
 This process should be approached with full responsibility, since careless attitude to stretching can lead to unpleasant consequences – it is likely to overdo it and get injured by “pulling” the muscle.